 If I get more than statutory redundancy?

 If your employer pays you more than the statutory lump sum, your statutory redundancy payment is tax free but some of your lump sum payment may be taxable.

 My employer says he cannot afford to pay my redundancy, what should I do?

 If your employer has not paid your redundancy lump sum, you should apply to your employer for it using form RP77 (pdf).
-If your employer still refuses to pay it, you can apply to the Department of Social Protection for direct payment from the Social Insurance Fund.
+If your employer still refuses to pay it, you can apply to the Department of Employment Affairs and Social Protection for direct payment from the Social Insurance Fund.
 It must be done as follows: